kennytilton/its-alive/README.md

 :honey-im: :home
 :r-resp: hello, world
 ```
-The astute observer will spot a serious problem: the resident responded to a knock that happened when they were not home.
+The astute observer will spot a serious problem: the resident responded to a knock that happened when they were way.
+How could that have happened?
 The sequence went like this:
 * the visitor `:action` was set to `:knock-knock`;
-* no `r-response` was computed because our resident was not `:home`;
+* no `r-response` was computed because our resident `r-loc` was not `:home`;
 * the `r-action` was set to `return`;
 * their  `r-loc` got recomputed as `:home`;
-* the `r-response` rule got kicked off;
+* the `r-response` rule, seeing `r-loc` had changed, got kicked off;
-* the `r-response` rule looked at the visitor `:action` and there was the `:knock-knock`.
+* the `r-response` rule looked at the visitor `:action` and the value `:knock-knock` was still sitting there.
+##### Ephemerality

-We need a way to express events, things that happen at a point in time and then are over with.
-And it is not that they go away.
-They happen more than exist, so there is no need to stop existing.
-They are fleeting, evanescent, ephemeral.
-Let's add that specification to all but the only long-lived state in this example, the resident location:
+We need a way to express events -- things that happen at a point in time and then are over with.
+As a corrollary, they need not go away in any fashion visible to the model; they do not exist so much as happen, so there is no need to stop existing.
+They are fleeting, evanescent, *ephemeral*.

+Let us get a good understanding of this.
+Cells is a magic bullet with its spreadsheet-like automatic ability to recalculate everything in the right order, but the spreadsheet metaphor fails us when we turn to handling events.
+Hence the `ephemerality?` option.

+Let's add that specification to all but the only non-ephemeral state in this example, the resident location:
 ``` clojure
 (deftest hello-world
   (println :--go------------------)